adityaprabhu16/generative-ai-research/RAGFarmAgent/README.md

 # RAG FARMING AGENT

+Ever wondered, "what is the most recent temperature in the Coastal Greenhouse published by the sensor at any given time?"
+Well, now we can know!

 Note: I'm developing the following agent for the recent Ottomator hackathon.
 I'll update everyone on the results very soon!

 Introduction: